mwikstrom/scribing/docs/scribing.listmarkerkindtype.md

 ## ListMarkerKindType variable

-The run-time type that matches list style values
+The run-time type that matches all list marker style values

 <b>Signature:</b>